T&T x Vox AC15

 Vox amps look pretty cool already so we didn’t go for a full refurb, however we weren’t impressed with the rather cheap looking plastic vents so we blinged it up with some custom made gold mesh ones.

-The amp was otherwise in pretty good condition, we gave it a good clean, repaired any scuffs & re-dyed the tolex, and added shielding to the back of the cabinet.
+The amp was otherwise in pretty good condition, we gave it a good clean, repaired any scuffs & re-dyed the tolex.

 Summary